-Note: Effective September 1996, it is not possible to combine a major or minor in the Biological Sciences with a minor or major in one of the specific www.ualherta.ca subject disciplines in the Biological Sciences.
+Note: It is not possible to combine a major or minor in the Biological Sciences with a minor or major in one of the specific subject disciplines in the Biological Sciences.
 For example, students may not select a major in the Biological Sciences and a minor in Microbiology.